omarchouman/Unbeatable-Bot/README.md

 # Unbeatable-Bot

-Project For Educational Purposes and Javascript Data Structures and Algorithms Practice
+Project For Learning Purposes and Javascript Data Structures and Algorithms Practice

 ### Algorithm Used :
 The Minimax Algorithm